-In Uffculme School school
+In Uffculme School:

-Our DSL(s) are Charlotte Stubbs, Matthew Scarrott, Phillipa Hunt, Clair Hook, Ellie Allen, Emma Harper, Lisa Williams, Helen Baldwin, Roz Marston and Lewis Kirk
+Our DSL(s) are Charlotte Stubbs, Lewis Kirk, Lisa Williams, Matthew Scarrott, Phillipa Hunt, Clair Hook, Emma Harper, Roz Marston, Melanie Keating and Amy Findlay

-Our safeguarding governor is Kate Taylor
+Our safeguarding governor is Mary Crofton

 CONCERN ABOUT A CHILD:

 Speak to Designated Safeguarding Lead (DSL).
 Record on Impero under the category Child Protection.
 Only the DSLs will be able to access this information.
 DSL will record action taken to date.